Invitation for Postdoctoral Research Associate Applications

 The James Madison Program in American Ideals and Institutions at Princeton University is dedicated to the pursuit of scholarly excellence in the fields of constitutional law and political thought.
 Sponsored by Princeton's Department of Politics, the Program seeks to enrich the intellectual life of Princeton students and faculty by exploring American constitutional principles and structures through research and public discussion.

 The position is a fully funded, 12-month postdoctoral research associate appointment with benefits.
-All James Madison Program Postdoctoral Research Associates must have a Ph.D. degree.
+All James Madison Program Postdoctoral Research Associates are expected to have a Ph.D. degree.
 Applications are evaluated on the basis of (1) the significance of the proposed research; (2) the quality of the applicant's past research; and (3) the future contribution the applicant is likely to make to higher education.
 Positions are open to all regardless of citizenship.
 This position is subject to the University's background check policy.

 For priority consideration application materials must be received by 11:59 p.m.
-EST on December 1, 2019; applications will continue to be reviewed until positions are filled.
-Awards will be announced in March 2020 or before.
+EST on December 1, 2020; applications will continue to be reviewed until positions are filled.
+Awards will be announced in March 2021 or before.

 Princeton University is an Equal Opportunity/Affirmative Action employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.